eikek/docspell/modules/microsite/docs/getit.md

 You can download pre-compiled binaries from the [Release Page](https://github.com/eikek/docspell/releases).
-There are `deb` packages and a generic zip files.
+There are `deb` packages and generic zip files.

 You need to download the two files: